Farid-Efrei/Farid-Efrei/README.md

 📚 Psychology enthusiast - fascinated by why people do what they do
 🎮 Retro gaming lover - pixel art is my aesthetic language
 ☕ Coffee-driven development - turning caffeine into algorithms since 2023
+🔥 Tech gear enthusiast - always eyeing the latest MacBook, gaming rig, or console
+� Gaming setup perfectionist - RGB everything and mechanical keyboards
-🌍 Dream to create apps that make the world a little more connected and understanding
+�🌍 Dream to create apps that make the world a little more connected and understanding
 🧠 I analyze user behavior like a detective - every click tells a story
 🎵 Code to music - different genres for different programming moods
 🔍 Debugging feels like solving mysteries - and I love a good mystery
 📖 Always reading - tech blogs, psychology papers, and fantasy novels
 🤝 Believe the best code comes from diverse perspectives working together
+💻 Hardware collector - from vintage consoles to cutting-edge laptops
+🎯 Early adopter - first in line for new frameworks, tools, and gadgets

 ### 🌟 **What Drives Me**